hasin023/ConsoleBased_Survey/README.md

-# SnapFeedback - A Survey Management
+# SurveyFeedback - A Survey Management

-SnapFeedback is a survey management system.
+SurveyFeedback is a survey management system.
 A simple survey management console based system that handles both Admin and User side responsibilites.
 Coordinate users can Create, Edit, Open/Close surveys.Whereas, Respondent users can take surveys and view survey reports.
 The application is developed as a group project for the course SWE 4304 - Software Project Lab at Islamic University of Technology.

 ## Project Layout